jagrati03/Natours/readme.md

 - upload your photo
 - update passwords and emails
 - book a tour with stripe(fake transaction)
-- get an email after sign up by shubhankardubey135@gmail.com

 I added following additional features to the project: